aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 #### 2.1 `if-else` Versus `switch`

 The prevailing theory on using `if-else` or `switch` is based on the number of conditions, for easier readable code.
 As it turns out, the `switch` statement is faster in most cases when compared to `if-else`, but **significantly faster when the number of conditions is large**.
-Generally speaking, `if-else` is best used when there are two values or a few different ranges of values, and there're more than two values, the `switch` statement is the most optimal choice.
+Generally speaking, `if-else` is best used when there are two values or a few different ranges of values, and when there are more than two values, the `switch` statement is the most optimal choice.

 #### 2.2 Optimizing `if-else`